Add a column from an example in Power BI Desktop

 Considerations and limitations

 There are many transformations that are available when using Add column from Examples, but not every transformation is included.
-The following list provides all the transformations that are supported.
+The following list provides all of the supported transformations.

 - Reference to a specific column (including trim, clean, and case transformations)